On 1 April 2022 all NHS Pension Scheme members joined the NHS 2015 Pension Scheme, we explain how the scheme works and the benefits it offers.

 If you’re too ill to work in your present job, you may be able to retire early and claim your pension benefits, as long as you’ve been a scheme member for at least two years.
 The minimum pension age does not apply in such cases.

-The scheme operates two different tiers of ill-health retirement and your entitlement will also depend on whether you’re well enough to do any other kind of work.
+The NHS 2015 Pension Scheme operates two different tiers of ill-health retirement and your entitlement will also depend on whether you’re well enough to do any other kind of work.
 Ill-health pensions are then increased each year using the Pensions Increase, with a link to a measure set by the Government which is currently the consumer prices index (CPI).

 Terminally ill scheme members are entitled to take their benefits immediately, in the form of a serious ill-health lump sum.
 But your benefits may be reduced or even withdrawn if you take up further employment after retiring early due to ill-health.